zzilit11/hailort/docs/device_configure_flow.md

 `VdmaDevice::add_hef`.
 This flow is responsible for parsing HEF network groups, initializing the CoreOp controller, configuring stream descriptors, and preparing DMA resources for host-to-device communication.
+`VdmaDevice::add_hef`.
+The function performs several backend-specific steps before the resulting `ConfiguredNetworkGroup` handles are returned:

+1. **Driver/session preparation** – The call starts by marking the device as used via `mark_as_used` and, if this is the first configuration on the process, clears any previously configured applications (`clear_configured_apps`).
+It then instantiates the shared `CacheManager`, the vDMA `InterruptsDispatcher`, and the `TransferLauncher` objects that will serve all configured CoreOps.
+2. **Network-group assembly** – `create_networks_group_vector` iterates all HEF
+   network groups.
+It merges user provided `ConfigureNetworkParams` (or builds defaults through `hef.create_configure_params`), validates the batch-size relationship, and calls `create_core_ops_metadata` to fetch the per-CoreOp metadata that matches the device architecture and partial cluster layout.
+3. **CoreOp materialization** – For every network group, `create_configured_network_group` constructs the runtime objects.
+This routine creates caches from the selected CoreOp metadata, builds a `ResourcesManager` (responsible for descriptor/buffer allocations and engine reservations), instantiates a `VdmaConfigCoreOp`, and asks it to `create_streams_from_config_params`.
+It then validates that all boundary streams declared in the HEF were created before wrapping the CoreOp inside a `ConfiguredNetworkGroupBase` instance.

+Through this sequence the PCIe/integrated backend binds the HEF definition to the hardware engines, caches, and DMA infrastructure that the host runtime uses for submission.

 ## Ethernet Devices
 `hailort/libhailort/src/eth/eth_device.cpp` provides the Ethernet-specific